bitjson/op-pushstate/readme.md

 OP_CAT OP_CAT OP_CAT OP_CAT OP_CAT
 ```

-One possible strategy is to allow multiple state identifiers to be concatenated into a single stack item.
-The `OP_PUSHSTATE` operator would pop the top value from the stack, and interpret it as an array of bytes representing the list and order of state items to concatenate and push to the stack.
-(Pushes larger than the current limit – 520 bytes – produce an error.)

-This would reduce the above script segment to:
+By including the templating and concatenation functionality in `OP_PUSHSTATE`, this script segment is reduced to:

 ```
 <0x010305060708> OP_PUSHSTATE
 ```

-This change would limit the count of state identifiers to `255`, though the byte `0xff` can be reserved to indicate longer identifiers (as in UTF-8).
+While this limits the count of state identifiers to `255`, the byte `0xff` can be reserved to indicate longer identifiers (as in UTF-8).

 ## Lazy Hashing & Performance Optimizations

-TODO: discuss effects on signature/hash caching, other performance considerations
+TODO: discuss implementation performance considerations

 # Contributing